Dec. 7: A Man Called Ove by Fredrick Backman

 Fredrik Backman is a 36-year-old Swedish columnist, blogger and writer.
 In addition to A Man Called Ove (2012), he is the author of My Grandmother Asked Me to Tell You She's Sorry (2013) and Britt-Marie Was Here (2014).
 They were number one bestsellers in his native Sweden and have been published around the world in more than twenty-five languages.

 The idea for PC Reads grew from last year's Sunday Series in which the book Belgravia was discussed.
 Susie Nee, team leader of PC Reads, says many of the Sunday Series attendees said they would be interested in a “drop-in” program, particularly in the summer months, when the days are hot and there are far fewer events to attend.

 There is no charge, but monthly registration is required and is limited to 24 people.
+Registration is now open!
 The book is A Man Called Ove by Fredrick Backman

 Books read thus far are: